kirans3989/gcp-devops-code/repo-3/README.md

 ## Requirements

 To achieve our goal, we have the following requirements:
-- Deployment of two simple Flask applications (app1 & app2) on the GKE clusters.
+- Deployment of spring boot application on the GKE clusters.
 - Automation of the entire deployment process, triggered by a developer’s code push.
 - Dev-cluster deployment precedes production deployment, allowing for review before promoting to the prod-cluster.